digital-asset/daml/docs/source/app-dev/services.rst

 .. note::

-  - The ledger may extend the deduplication period specified in the request arbitrarily, up until the maximum deduplication duration specified in the :ref:`ledger configuration <ledger-configuration-service>`.
+  - The ledger may extend the deduplication period specified in the request arbitrarily, even beyond the maximum deduplication duration specified in the :ref:`ledger configuration <ledger-configuration-service>`.
     The deduplication period chosen by the ledger is the *effective deduplication period*.

   - Regardless, the deduplication period specified in the request is always checked against the configured maximum deduplication duration.